 Custodial Credit Risk - Custodial credit risk is the risk that the System will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party, if that outside party fails.
 The System does not have a policy regarding custodial credit risk.
-As of June 30, 2022 and 2021, all of the System's investments are held in the System's name and / or not exposed to custodial credit risk.
-As of October 2020, the System changed custodian banks from State Street Bank & Trust Company to Bank of New York Mellon.
+As of June 30, 2023 and 2022, all of the System's investments are held in the System's name and / or not exposed to custodial credit risk.